GoogleCloudPlatform/webapp2/docs/tutorials/quickstart.rst

 and learn the new features as you go.

 If you are new to App Engine, read :ref:`tutorials.gettingstarted.index` first.
+You will need the `App Engine SDK <http://code.google.com/appengine/docs/python/gettingstarted/devenvironment.html>`_ installed for this quick start.

 Create an application